Vitamin B2 - What Does Vitamin B2 (Riboflavin) do for Kids?

 *Adequate Intake (AI)

-Should You Give Riboflavin Supplements to Your Kids?
+Should you Give Riboflavin Supplements to Your Kids?

 Riboflavin in Foods

-Food Name Serving Size Milligrams (mg) Per Serving
+Food Name Serving Size Milligrams (mg) per Serving

 Beef organs, pan-fried 3 oz 2.9 mg